-Foundations of Entrepreneurship serves as a prerequisite for those interested in enrolling in Launch Your Startup.
-It provides a broad survey of concepts and concrete skills that benefit not just aspiring entrepreneurs, but also those who want to invest in new ventures and/or work for a startup.
-Foundations of Entrepreneurship is especially appropriate for students who (a) have limited or no experience in the startup world, or (b) have some experience but do not yet have a fully developed and vetted business idea or team.
+Foundations of Entrepreneurship is a prerequisite for those interested in enrolling in EMBA Launch Your Startup.
+It provides a broad survey of concepts and concrete skills that benefit aspiring entrepreneurs and those who want to invest in new ventures or work for a startup.
+Foundations of Entrepreneurship is especially appropriate for students who (a) have limited or no experience in the startup world or (b) have some experience but do not yet have a fully developed and vetted business idea or team.

-Launch Your Startup is an accelerated, applied class for students who are already actively engaged with their target market, ready to advance their customer discovery and market research, design and test minimum viable products (MVP's), develop customer acquisition strategy, and prepare investor-ready financials for fundraising.
+Launch Your Startup is an accelerated, applied class for students who are already actively engaged with their target market, ready to advance their customer discovery and market research, design and test minimum viable products (MVPs), develop customer acquisition strategy, and prepare investor-ready financials for fundraising.